jabney/swiftSet/README.md

 Set.complement([1, 2, 3], [2, 3, 4]); // => [1]
 ```
+**Note:** While every call to `Set.pushUid` should be accompanied with a compelementary call to `Set.popUid` as a matter of practice, it's not possible to break things by calling `Set.popUid` too many times.
+The default `uid` method is preserved on the stack regardless of how many times `Set.popUid` is called.

 ### How `Set` uses `Histogram` For Fast Operations
 As the name implies, `swiftSet.js` is _swift_.
 Operations are fast even for large arrays. `Set` operations make use of two discrete-value histograms which are merged together to get a complete picture of one set's relation to the other.